Introduction

 To install a target for a toolchain that isn't the default toolchain use the

-argument of rustup target add
+--toolchain argument of rustup target add, like so:

 $ rustup target add --toolchain <toolchain> <target>...

-previously-added target, rustup target remove
+previously-added target, rustup target remove.

 Environment variables